Drought is Over, but Conservation is a Way of Life!

 On April 7, 2017, the Governor officially terminated the Drought State of Emergency in California after more than three years.
 While Napa and other cities will no longer be subject to state-mandated emergency water use reductions, the State Water Board has retained statewide regulations that prohibit water waste and the City is enforcing for all customers:

 Click for WATER WASTE PROHIBITIONS

-In January 2014, the Governor first declared a Drought State of Emergency for California.
+In January 2014, the Governor first declared a Drought State of Emergency.
 With record low snowpack in the Sierra Nevada mountains in 2015, the Governor issued Executive Orders in April 2015 and November 2015 mandating statewide reductions in urban water use.
 Under the implementing regulations adopted by the State Water Board, the City of Napa was required to reduce its total water consumption by 20% for the period of June 2015 through May 2016 (compared to those same months in 2013).

 The Napa community responded exceptionally well to the statewide drought emergency.
-Water usage in Napa was down 25%, beating our target by 5%, saving 1.2 billion gallons, and achieving our lowest usage since the 1987-92 drought, when the population was 14,000 fewer and extensive hotel development had yet to occur.
+Water usage in Napa went down 25%, beating our target by 5%, saving 1.2 billion gallons, and achieving our lowest usage since the 1987-92 drought, when the population was 14,000 fewer and extensive hotel development had yet to occur.

 Water use efficiency and water conservation form an integral part of the City of Napa's long-term water management strategy.
 As a signatory to the Memorandum of Understanding Regarding Urban Water Conservation in California, the City is committed to implementing the appropriate Best Management Practices (BMPs) to ensure future supply reliability.
 To comply with the Water Conservation Act of 2009 (SBx7-7), the City is working to reduce demand below 132 gallons per capita per day (gpcd) by 2020.
 For our customers this means we are available to help you make every drop count, and every drop you save will reduce your own water bill!